Key developments for October 19-20:

 Western officials have sanctioned Georgian officials in recent months who they consider to be involved in human rights abuses.

 On Oct.
-10, Russian President Vladimir Putin signed a decree allowing Georgians to enter Russia without a if they are working or studying there.
+10, Russian President Vladimir Putin signed a decree allowing Georgians to enter Russia without a visa if they are working or studying there.

 G7 Defense Ministers reaffirm Ukraine’s NATO Membership on an ‘irreversible Path’